dat-rohit/distributed-neural-network/README.md

 # Enhancing CNN Training on CIFAR-10 Through MPI Parallelization

-This repository contains the source code for training a Convolutional Neural Network (CNN) using different parallelization strategies.
+This repository contains the source code for training a Convolutional Neural Network (CNN) using different parallelization strategies, [Project_Report](Project_Report.pdf) synthetizes the experiments led during this project.
 Below is a brief overview of the key components:

 ## Models